blasphemy/glimit/README.md

 * There's not much keeping you from "losing" a limiter and accumulating garbage, for example if you associated it with user sessions, you may want to do some housekeeping yourself.
 * I need to add an interface to use stores other than gorm
 * It does not supply a blocking function, as that could could cause problems.
 If you want one, I suggest you implement one yourself in your application with the required precision.
-* I've added a very basic high rate test, and on sqlite at least, it does not go over the rate limit.
-However, sqlite's default isolation level is serializable.
-With your database this may not be the case and you may go over without setting a higher isolation level.
-I may add optional explicit locking in the future to get around this.
+* I've added a very basic high contention test.
+As far as I can tell, the accuracy of the rate limit may depend on your database.
+With go's sqlite driver high contention seems to be problematic (25 calls at the same time).
+With other databases, which is probably a more likely use case, it may perform better, but testing is needed.
+May also depend on isolation level.

 # docs
 * The comments and godoc should be enough to get you started